-- is made against an older participant and refers to their behaviour towards a younger or a more vulnerable participant; - is of a serious nature, possibly including a criminal offence; - raises risk factors for other participants at NYB; - indicates that other participants may have been affected by this participant; - indicates that young people outside NYB may be affected by this participant.
+- is made against an older participant and refers to their behaviour towards a younger or a more vulnerable participant; - is of a serious nature, possibly including a criminal offence; - raises risk factors for other participants at NYB including adults at risk; - indicates that other participants including adults at risk may have been affected by this participant; - indicates that other people outside NYB including adults at risk may be affected by this participant .

-The management of children and young people with sexually harmful behaviour is complex and any concerns should be raised immediately with the DSL.
-Young people who display such behaviour may be victims of abuse themselves and the child protection procedures will be followed for both victim and perpetrator.
+The management of children with sexually harmful behaviour is complex and any concerns should be raised immediately with the DSL.
+Children who display such behaviour may be victims of abuse themselves and the child protection procedures will be followed for both victim and perpetrator.

-8.8.
+9.8.
 Harmful Sexual Behaviour

-Harmful Sexual Behaviour is defined by DfE as sexual behaviours expressed by children and young people under the age of 18 years old that are developmentally inappropriate, may be harmful towards self or others, or abusive towards another child, young person or adult.
+Harmful Sexual Behaviour is defined by DfE as sexual behaviours expressed by children under the age of 18 years old that are developmentally inappropriate, may be harmful towards self or others, or abusive towards another child, young person or adult.